haron-IV/linkedin-messages/README.md

   - add route for start bot ✅
   - add route for stop bot
   - add route to check bot status
+  - add collecting logs for get it from front